MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 #### Xamarin

-  **Hosted macOS** agent stores Xamarin SDK versions and the accosiated Mono versions as a set of symlinks to Xamarin SDK locations that are available by a single bundle symlink.
+  **Hosted macOS** agent stores Xamarin SDK versions and the associated Mono versions as a set of symlinks to Xamarin SDK locations that are available by a single bundle symlink.

   To manually select a Xamarin SDK version to use on the **Hosted macOS** agent, execute the following bash command before your Xamarin build task as a part of your build, specifying the symlink to Xamarin versions bundle that you need.